yao008/yao008.github.io/_pages/nice.md

 - Subject Line: PhD/PostDoc/RA/xx Application-University-Name
 - Attachments: CV, undergraduate transcripts, relevant publications (if any), and research statement (optional but recommended; one page discussing your research background and its relevance to my work)

->Due to the large volume of emails I receive, I'm unable to respond to all of them including some from excellent applicants.
-However, I do read every email and reply to those most relevant to my work.
-I wish everyone success in finding a position that suits them best.
+>Because of the high volume of emails I receive, I may not be able to respond to everyone, including some excellent applicants.
+However, please note that I do read every email and will reply to those that are most relevant to my research.
+I wish everyone the best of luck in finding the position that suits them best.